 I should emphasize that the above discussion of data visualization is (1) a teaching experiment, and (2) not a quantum shift in historical research.
 So far, I like the assignment and am drawn to the possibilities associated with coaxing first-year students into collaborative research and discovery (which can be tricky in a big survey course).
 But I don’t yet know what the results will be.
 Moreover, I do not mean to suggest that digital scholarship will transplant traditional archival research.
 But I do think visualization has helped me to shift my focus from a broader timeframe to a more concentrated examination of the 1980s—and to ask questions about how and why fear and anxiety proliferated during that decade.

 Edit: On further analysis, I suspect the problem above is that “toxic” is the limiting term.
-A non-discriminatory search for “fear” in The New York Times finds only a modest increase in the term:
+A non-discriminatory search for “fear” in The New York Times finds only a modest increase in the word’s frequency:

 Compare with “toxic”: